 A1 Bakery has been around since the 1950s, and like many things from the 1950s, there’s plenty about it that would be considered unacceptable in today’s PC, elitist, health and sanitation conscious world.
-The place around the stall is covered in flies, the one table they do have is covered in flies, hell, I think I might’ve swallowed one or two flies just while I was placing my order.
-But when you look past the discrepancies in cleanliness you’ll see what I see; one of the great bakeries of old Bombay; don’t get me wrong, as bad as it can be on the outside, they manage to keep the food insanely clean.
+The place around the stall is covered in flies, the one table they do have is covered in flies, hell, we think we might’ve swallowed one or two flies just while we were placing our order.
+But when you look past the discrepancies in cleanliness you’ll see what we do; one of the great bakeries of old Bombay; don’t get me wrong, as bad as it can be on the outside, they manage to keep the food insanely clean.

 It might not be the fanciest bakery on the block, it certainly isn’t the best looking, it doesn’t have the most chairs and always seems to be crowded no matter what time of the day you show up, but nobody, not even a self loathing, single since 2013, cynic like myself could ever deny that they’re brilliant at what they do.

 A1’s mutton patties are the stuff of legends.
 They’re crisp to the point of being brittle and for 18 bucks you get a quite a bit of mutton, not just someone else’s leftover scraps.
 The flaky pastry is perfect, as is all the bread at A1, and just three are enough to fill up even the most determined foodie.
-You could conceivably have an entire meal at A1 for just Rs.54.
-That’s right; I’m a writer who knows maths.
+You could conceivably have an entire meal at A1 for just Rs.
+54. That’s right; we’re writers who know math.
 Call me, ladies.

 Chicken Pan Roll

 The chicken pan roll is possibly my favourite thing, in life.
 It’s the one thing that put A1 on the map, and if it isn’t it really should be.
 Everything at A1 is excellent, but the pan rolls are beyond just that, they’re something greater.
-The roll itself is thin and sweetish and stuffed with some of the finest chicken kheema I’ve ever tasted.
-It’s a bit on the spicy side, but even people who don’t like spicy food because they’re horrible human beings will find it scrumptious.
+The roll itself is thin and crispy and stuffed with some of the finest chopped up chicken we’ve ever tasted.

 Chicken Nugget Stick